 Remember that continuous shooting at the maximum rate of 3.5 fps will result in a standard 36 exposure cassette being completely exposed in a little less than 11 seconds.
 Consequently, you should exercise restraint when operating with the motor set for continuous shooting.
 Many photographers, however, prefer to leave the camera set for continuous shooting, lifting their finger off the trigger button the instant the exposure is made.
 This technique results in single-frame operation, but readies the photographer for taking sequence photographs should the situation or need arise.
-The usable shutter speed range when the MD-12 is set at "C" is from 1/2 second to 1/1000 second with the FM.
+The usable shutter speed range when the MD-11 is set at "C" is from 1/2 second to 1/1000 second with the FM.
 With the FE, in addition to the automatic setting (AUTO), you can set any of the marked speeds including M90.
 The "B" setting cannot be used.

 The FE's automatic exposure capability allows you to follow subjects as they pass through areas of differing brightness, yet still obtain correctly exposed results.

-Although widely varying brightness changes of EV 4 or more may sometimes result in over- or under-exposure for the first frame following the transition, this situation is rare in practice and thus likely to be of little consequence to the average photographer.
+Although widely varying brightness changes of EV 4 or more may sometimes result in over- or underexposure for the first frame following the transition, this situation is rare in practice and thus likely to be of little consequence to the average photographer.
 Important!
 After shooting, make sure that you turn the motor drive off.
+Otherwise, the camera's metering circuit will put a steady drain on the batteries, ultimately rendering them useless.

-Note: The camera/MD-12 combination is designed to work smoothly under a wide range of climatic conditions.
+Note: The camera/MD-11 combination is designed to work smoothly under a wide range of climatic conditions.
 Sub-zero (centigrade) temperatures, however, have a very severe effect on any mechanism.
 For faultless performance under these conditions, we recommend that, for continuous shooting, you do not use shutter speeds of less than 1/30 sec.
 The use of slower shutter speeds may result in erratic operation.
 If it is imperative to use shutter speeds of less than 1/30 sec., switch to single frame shooting.